BigRedS/maillog2json/README.md

 ## Installation

-So far, where installed, this is just checked out into
+So far, where installed, this is just downloaded as a single file into

-    /root/universal-maillog-grepper/
+    /usr/local/bin/umg

-So use it there :) Its only non-core dependency is JSON.
+It requires the perl JSON library (`libjson-perl` on Debian and `perl-JSON.noarch` on RedHat), and `Time::Piece` which is part of core Perl on Debian but needs installing (`perl-Time-Piece.x86_64`) on RedHat.

 ## Use